MK-677 vs Ipamorelin

 MK-677 typically costs $50 - $100/mo, while Ipamorelin costs $35 - $70/mo.
 Prices may vary by pharmacy, insurance coverage, and manufacturer programs.

 MK-677 is not FDA-approved (Phase 2).
-Ipamorelin is not FDA-approved (Not submitted).
+Ipamorelin is not FDA-approved (Category 2 (pending reclassification)).
 FDA approval indicates the treatment has met rigorous safety and efficacy standards.

 Common side effects of MK-677 include Increased appetite, Water retention, Fatigue.
 Common side effects of Ipamorelin include Injection site reactions, Increased hunger, Headache.
 Always consult a healthcare provider about potential side effects.